jcoltmanMI/pyBMA/README.md

 Given a survial dataset, pyBMA does the following things:

-1 - Uses a leaps and bounds algorithm to sample model space
+1 - Creates all possible combinations of models

-2 - Uses [lifelines](http://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#cox-s-proportional-hazard-model) to run Cox Proprtional hazards and generate log-likihood.
+2 - Uses [lifelines](http://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#cox-s-proportional-hazard-model) to run Cox Proprtional hazards and generate log-likihoods.

-3 - Calculates the posterior likihood of the model given the data and some priors
+3 - Calculates the posterior likihood for each model given the data and some given prior

 4 - Performs a weighted average over the models based on the posterior model likihood